w3c/wai-media-guide/transcripts.md

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

+Notice that the single lines in the captionfiles have been grouped together in table cells.

 <p style="text-align:center"><em>[? detailed instructions &/or video showing slh's process for quickly developing descriptive transcript from the 2 VTT files]</em></p>